What is the Real Living Wage 2025?

-The new rate was announced on 23th October 2024.
-Employers have up until 1st May 2025 to make this change to remain a real living wage employer.
-This means that around half a million workers yearly salary will be £2,262 a year above the Government’s minimum wage.
+The new rate was announced on 22nd October 2025.
+Employers have up until 1st May 2026 to make this change to remain a real living wage employer.

-Recent research from the Living Wage Foundation reveals that although inflation has eased, many of Britain’s 3.7 million low-paid workers are still facing the lasting effects of high prices.
-Around 42% have less than £10 left each week after paying for essentials, 39% have used a food bank in the past year, and 32% have skipped meals due to financial pressures.
+Recent research from the Living Wage Foundation reveals that the cost are continuing to rise and many of Britain’s 3.7 million low-paid workers are still facing the lasting effects of high prices.
+Last year they revealed that around 42% have less than £10 left each week after paying for essentials, 39% have used a food bank in the past year, and 32% have skipped meals due to financial pressures.

 Katherine Chapman, Living Wage Foundation Director, said: